 - Checking the belt in addition to the belt tensioner

 - Fully cleaning the thermostat

 Most HVAC companies will do all these things for you.
 However, if you want to save some money, change the filters yourself.
-In fact, to keep your system running extremely well, it’s recommended that you change the filters every month.
+In fact, to keep your system running extremely well, it’s recommended that you change the filters every three months.
 By doing this, you’ll keep your system running well while you also improve your home’s indoor air quality.